mouadennasri/MSSI_DigitalSignature/README.md

 # MSSI Digital Signature
-This project represent a GMP implementation of the digital signature algorithms (RSA, ELGAMAL, ECDSA), This is a C code implementation, easy and reasy to use
+This project represent a GMP implementation of the digital signature algorithms (RSA, ELGAMAL, ECDSA), This is a C code implementation, easy and ready to use
 # GMP Library
 GMP or [The GNU Multiple Precision Arithmetic Library ](https://gmplib.org/) is a free library for arbitrary precision arithmetic, operating on signed integers, rational numbers, and floating-point numbers.
 # RSA